 You can also get involved in fundraising and marketing projects.

 Interested in developing leadership skills?
 Apply for the position of Lead Volunteer and be responsible for organising volunteer meetings and socials throughout the year to encourage teamwork.
-The Lead Volunteer also provides feedback and suggestions to SAC staff.
+The Lead Volunteer also facilitates communications to volunteers and relays feedback and suggestions to SAC staff.
 If you are interested in applying for the Lead Volunteer role, please make us aware of this in your personal statement.

-All our SAC volunteers receive full training before they begin working in the Student Advice Centre.
+All our volunteers receive full training before they begin working in the Student Advice Centre.
 Refresher training is also provided later in the year for our term-time volunteers.
-Don’t worry though, once you become a volunteer you will receive ongoing support and supervision throughout the year from the SAC volunteer coordinator, so you’re not in it alone.
-Volunteering is not only extremely rewarding but throughout the year you will also gain excellent experience in a wide range of skills and jobs which look great on a CV.
+You will receive ongoing support and supervision throughout the year from the SAC volunteer coordinator and gain a wide range of skills and experience which looks great on a CV.

 - Team Working